ToastedGMS/SocialNetworkBackend/README.md

 # **Social Network Backend**

 Welcome to the official repository of the **Social Network Backend**, a backend API built using **Express.js** and **Prisma** with **PostgreSQL** for a full-featured social networking application.
 This backend supports user authentication, CRUD operations for posts, comments, likes, and real-time features.
-It also integrates JWT-based authentication and utilizes a PostgreSQL database managed through **Supabase**.
+It also integrates JWT-based authentication and utilizes a PostgreSQL database.

+You can test the live demo of the frontend here [Live Frontend Demo](https://socialnetworkfrontend-production.up.railway.app/).

 ---